In-house vs. Unified API vs. Embedded iPaaS: What to Choose in 2026

 Total cost of ownership: 20 connectors over 2 years

 A note on opportunity cost.
-The table above doesn't fully capture what might be the biggest cost of all: the features your engineering team didn't build because they were maintaining integrations.
+The table above does not fully capture what might be the biggest cost of all: the features your engineering team didn't build because they were maintaining integrations.
 Every sprint spent fixing a broken API connection is a sprint not spent on your core product.
 For most SaaS companies, this hidden cost is what tips the scale.

 When the math favors building in-house